cloudfoundry/cf-mysql-release/README.md

 1. Generate the manifest using a bosh-lite specific script and a stub provided for you, `bosh-lite/cf-mysql-stub-spiff.yml`.

     ```
-    $ ./bosh-lite/make_manifest_spiff_mysql
+    $ ./bosh-lite/make_manifest
     ```
     The resulting file, `bosh-lite/manifests/cf-mysql-manifest.yml` is your deployment manifest.
 To modify the deployment configuration, you can edit the stub and regenerate the manifest or edit the manifest directly.

-1. The `make_manifest_spiff_mysql` script will set the deployment to `bosh-lite/manifests/cf-mysql-manifest.yml` for you, so to deploy you only need to run:
+1. The `make_manifest` script will set the deployment to `bosh-lite/manifests/cf-mysql-manifest.yml` for you, so to deploy you only need to run:
   ```
   $ bosh deploy
   ```